vidcass/vidcass/README.md

 I like spending hours learning about how to make a task that normally takes 20 minutes, only take 1, and then never do that task again.
 Relevent XKCD: https://xkcd.com/1319/

-I’m currently learning python and... just how to get by... generally.
+I’m currently learning python, chess, and... just how to get by... generally.